-According to the Centers for Disease Control and Prevention (CDC), more than 130 people die in the United States each day from overdosing on opioids, a commonly abused substance.¹ Evidently, opioid addiction and substance use disorder are affecting the lives of too many Americans.
+According to the Centers for Disease Control and Prevention (CDC), more than 130 people die in the United States each day from overdosing on opioids, a commonly abused substance.¹ Evidently, opioid addiction and substance use disorder (SUD) are affecting the lives of too many Americans.
 These individuals suffer from feelings of isolation and shame due to the stigma associated with addiction.
 However, by using telehealth to combat these feelings and disorders, patients can now access a health coach or professional from their own home without facing crowds, loved ones or judgment from society.²

-The Centers for Medicare and Medicaid Services recently announced new billing codes effective as of January 2020 that will allow those specifically with opioid use disorders to use telehealth for assistance.
+The Centers for Medicare and Medicaid Services recently announced new SUD billing codes effective as of January 2020 that will allow those specifically with opioid use disorders to use telehealth for assistance.
 These new codes are working in collaboration with recent legislation to provide care directly to the patient’s home, meaning the patient can be away from the practitioner while services are being used.
 These codes include:

 HCPCS Code G2086: